Vucko95/SpringBoot_Java_App_Deployment_To_Local_K8S/README.md

-# Deploying a Spring Boot application to a local Kubernetes
+## Deploying a Spring Boot application to a local Kubernetes

+## Commands to Run
+`mvn clean package`
+`docker build -t spring-boot-app .`